Kentucky vs. Kansas State: Odds, spread, over/under - NCAA Tournament Second Round

 Kentucky vs. Kansas State Betting Trends

-- A total of 20 out of the Kentucky Wildcats' 33 games this season have gone over the point total.

-- Kansas State has covered 21 times in 33 games with a spread this season.
+- Kentucky has covered 16 times in 33 games with a spread this season.

-- So far this year, 17 out of the Kansas State Wildcats' 33 games with an over/under have gone over the point total.
+- Kansas State has compiled a 21-11-1 ATS record so far this season.

 Kentucky Futures Odds